Södermalm, Stockholm, Sweden

 University of California, San Diego (UCSD), La Jolla, CA, USA

-What is your area of expertise and the current focus of your research?
+What is the current focus of your research?

-What led you down the path to becoming a stem cell scientist?
+What led you to become a scientist and to stem cell research?

 What is one thing your peers would be surprised to learn about you?

-What do you gain from your membership with ISSCR?
+What do you gain from your membership with the ISSCR?

 I have been an ISSCR member since almost the beginning.
 Since 6-7 years back, the annual meeting is the number one international conference for my lab.
 I find the resources on the homepage to be invaluable – for a while, I was the official “stem cell ombudsman” at Karolinska Institutet (now, if the stem cells need one, I’m there for them) and was bombarded with questions regarding international policies, definitions, and guidelines, and the ISSCR homepage

 * was then very helpful.

 I think it can develop even more, but along with the truly spectacular development of the annual meeting, I think ISSCR as a policy-making structure and a true participant in the extremely urgent and necessary discussions – for example regarding the balance of ethics and patient need – can make a true difference. *[editor's note: please see the newly updated CloserLookatStemCells.org that helps patients and their families make informed decisions about stem cell treatments, clinics and their health.]